Does Home Insurance Cover Wildfires?

 Document Every Loss With Photos and Receipts

-Photograph every damaged room, structure and item before cleanup begins.
-Compile receipts, purchase records and your home inventory list.
-If you don't have receipts, credit card and bank statements can help verify what you owned.
-Your insurer's proof-of-loss form requires a description and estimated replacement cost for each item.
+Photograph every damaged room, structure and item before anything moves.
+Pull receipts, purchase records and your home inventory.
+Bank and credit card statements work as substitutes when receipts are gone.
+The proof-of-loss form needs a description and estimated replacement cost for each item.

 4. 4